van-rtc/CNE330-F23-Final-Project/README.md

 ##### Python Networking!

 # Project Description
-Checking password from user's input if it is strong password.
+Checking the password from the user's input if it is a strong password.

-If it is strong password, let's encrypt the password and save it into a file
+If it is a strong password, let's encrypt the password and save it into a file

 # Project Detail

 1. The user creates his password.
 1. Check the password to see if it is a strong password.

  A strong password should meet the following criteria:
 	* No less than 3 uppercase letters from A to Z
 	* At least 1 uppercase letter